The industrial shoreline in Indiana was the first place salmon were caught in the Great Lakes. |

 These initial catches were newsworthy and I soon learned the news.
 I was on spring break of my freshmen year at Purdue so a friend and I grabbed what fishing gear we owned and headed for the lake.
 We were unsuccessful in actually catching one.
 I know now where, when and how we were fishing was unlikely to produce for us, but it really didn't matter.
 We were salmon fishing right here in Indiana and for me, it became a lifelong obsession.

-Indiana and other states races to build salmon
+Indiana and other states races to build salmon hatcheries for to stock the Great Lakes |

 From an angler’s perspective, Great Lakes salmon fishing started here in Indiana and even after a half century it continues.
 What has been established is each year most of the coho salmon in Lake Michigan, now annually stocked by Michigan, Illinois, Wisconsin and Indiana, show up along Indiana’s shoreline in late winter and crowd the shallows through most of the spring months.